AlCpwnd/RDM/ReadMe.md

 #### Copying over the sessions
 It is highly recommended that all users leave the application prior to running the code below.
 If a user has one of the sessions open or is editing the sessions while it's being copied, it might abort the operation for the session in question.
+> During testing moving entries to 300 different vaults caused the database to become unresponsive and no longer allow authentication.
+This was resolved by restarting the host and no changes were lost.
+But if you're planning a big migration of 250+ vaults, I would recommend splitting it up.
 [CopySessions.ps1](/scripts/CopySessions.ps1)

 ```ps